 Back in the days before soap was invented, it is said that when the ancient Egyptians and Greeks wanted to clean themselves, they spread olive oil on their skin.
-They used to smear their bodies in olive oil and sand and afterward proceeded to remove the mixture along with the dirt with a scraper called “strigil”.
+They used to smear their bodies in olive oil and sand and afterward removed the mixture and the dirt with a scraper called “strigil.”

 The countries in the south of Europe began using olive oil in soap production since it was plentiful.
 In the northern countries, they used animal fat or fish oil, so their soap was considered less luxurious and of lower grade.

 Soap must have been popular in Rome because the remains of a soapmaking facility were found in the ruins of Pompeii, complete with finished bars of soap!
 Although the Romans were known for their baths, they did not use soap for bathing.
 Instead, they used a combination of olive oil and sand which they scraped off with a “strategic,” or scraper.
 This combination was great for exfoliation and moisturizing.